 B.S.
 Occupational Therapy, The Ohio State University

-Roll’s interests in using ultrasound to evaluate tissue morphology in work-related injuries come from his early career clinical experience as an occupational therapist, when he treated patients in programs focused on assessment, prevention, and rehabilitation of work-related injuries.
-After completing his undergraduate studies at The Ohio State University (OSU), Roll continued his postgraduate training at OSU as well, obtaining an M.S. in Allied Health Education with a Minor in Research Methods and his Ph.D. in Health and Rehabilitation Sciences with an Interdisciplinary Specialization in College and University Teaching.
+Roll’s interests in using ultrasound to evaluate tissue morphology in work-related injuries come from his early career clinical experience as an occupational therapist, when he treated patients in programs focused on assessment, prevention and rehabilitation of work-related injuries.
+After completing his undergraduate studies at Ohio State University (OSU), Roll continued his postgraduate training at OSU as well, obtaining a master’s degree in Allied Health Education with a Minor in Research Methods and his PhD in Health and Rehabilitation Sciences with an Interdisciplinary Specialization in College and University Teaching.

-As a Ph.D. student, Roll worked with the research team at The Laboratory for Investigatory Imaging at The Ohio State University College of Medicine School of Allied Medical Professions, directed by Kevin Evans, PhD.
+As a PhD student, Roll worked with the research team at The Laboratory for Investigatory Imaging at The Ohio State University College of Medicine School of Allied Medical Professions, directed by Kevin Evans.
 The laboratory’s dedicated purpose is to investigate the translational potential for ultrasound imaging innovations.
-For research conducted in collaboration with lab faculty, Roll has already received publication in the Journal of Diagnostic Medical Sonography, the Journal of Ultrasound in Medicine, and Ultrasound in Medicine and Biology, with several more forthcoming articles under review and in press.
+For research conducted in collaboration with lab faculty, Roll has already received publication in the Journal of Diagnostic Medical Sonography, the Journal of Ultrasound in Medicine and Ultrasound in Medicine and Biology, with several more forthcoming articles under review and in press.
 He also currently serves on the editorial board of WORK: A Journal of Prevention, Assessment, & Rehabilitation.

-Now beginning his tenure-track career at USC, Roll’s research will not only include the evaluation, prevention, and treatment of upper extremity work-related disorders, but will also focus on the role of stress, psychosocial factors, and personality traits as related to the development of work-related injury, and how each mitigates or promotes successful prevention and rehabilitation.
+Now beginning his tenure-track career at USC, Roll’s research will not only include the evaluation, prevention and treatment of upper extremity work-related disorders, but will also focus on the role of stress, psychosocial factors and personality traits as related to the development of work-related injury, and how each mitigates or promotes successful prevention and rehabilitation.
 He is also studying tools and approaches for determining functional capacity in healthy and injured workers.
 Taken together, Roll’s expertise on research related to Work and Industry with his impressive scholastic productivity expands the Division’s occupational science research portfolio to now incorporate the critical practice area of Work and Industry.
-According to Roll, the choice to come to USC was easy, driven by “the availability of resources, the forward thinking, and the opportunities to develop a new line of research in a well-established, respected, and top-ranked division.”
+According to Roll, the choice to come to USC was easy, driven by what he calls “the availability of resources, the forward thinking and the opportunities to develop a new line of research in a well-established, respected and top-ranked division.”